GoogleCloudPlatform/cloud-code-samples/golang/cloud-function-hello-world/README.md

 The function's deployment may take a few minutes.

 If the deployment fails, refer to the **Output** tab for the error message.
 Clicking the link takes you to the build logs in Google Cloud console and provides more detail about the error.

+#### Clean up

+To delete only the function you created for this quickstart:

+1. In the Cloud Functions explorer, right-click the function name and then select **Open in Cloud Console**.

+1. Click **Delete** and then click **Delete**.

+To delete your project and the project's associated resources:

+1. Go to the [Projects page](https://pantheon.corp.google.com/cloud-resource-manager) in the Google Cloud console.

+1. Select the project that you created for this quickstart and then click **Delete**.

+1. Type the project ID to confirm and then click **Shut down**.

+   This shuts down the project and schedules it for deletion.

 ### Sign up for user research